A new Southern Rail proposal is getting ever closer which means it’s getting easier for us to take the train to London Heathrow!

-"This is great news for passengers who will have even more public transport options to and from the airport.
+"This is great news for passengers who travel by train to London Heathrow, they will have even more public transport options to and from the airport.
 It’s also really good news for Heathrow’s neighbours as it will minimise road traffic in the area.

 "Southern rail access in addition to Crossrail, Western Rail Link, HS2 via Old Oak Common and an upgraded Piccadilly Line service will place Heathrow at the heart of an integrated rail system."